This story began over five years ago with a question: “If our church closed, would anyone miss us?”

 Then the pastor went to the VA Hospital down the street.

-“How can the church bless you?,” he asked.
+“How may the church bless you?” he asked.
 They wanted volunteers.
 Of course, since they are a federal institution, the application process is very involved.
 We advertised the need but we are still waiting for our first volunteer from the church.

 A prayer changed everything.

 One evening, sitting in the backyard and reading the Bible, our pastor cried out to the Lord in frustration.
 “What kind of a church do you want us to be?” “ A banquet,” came the clear reply.
 “What kind of banquet?”
 “Like Luke 14,” he heard.
-And then his mind was filled with images of a local apartment complex.
+His mind was filled with images of a local apartment complex.

 Turning to Luke 14, we find the parable of the great banquet.

-There were three things that leaped out at us immediately when we read this chapter.
+There were three things that leapt out at us immediately when we read this chapter.

 1.)
 Jesus says, “When you give a banquet, don’t invite those who can invite you back.
 Invite those who can never repay you.”